Tagging 101: What is Auto Classification?

 Users can decide if they want an automatic or expert-assisited (semi-automatic) workflow.
 A semi-automatic workflow enables the user to review and refine the tags that are automatically returned in the PoolParty taxonomy.

-PoolParty integration with SharePoint.
+PoolParty for SharePoint.

 SharePoint is among one of the more popular CMS.
 While it’s native search is helpful when you are trying to find a small number of files using broad query parameters, many users often run into problems when dealing with a lot of data and more refined search requirements.